 Your build is ready for testing, but who’s going to test it?

-- Internal Tester: This is an iTunes Connect user that has an Admin, Technical, App Manager, Developer, or Marketer role with access to your app.
-This is usually a team member or a client you’re developing an app for.
+- Internal Tester: This is an iTunes Connect user that has an Admin, App Manager, Legal, Developer, or Marketer role with access to your app.
+This is usually a team member or a client for whom you’re developing an app.
 You can add up to 25 internal testers.

 To add an internal tester, head to the Users and Roles section in iTunes Connect:

-Fill in your new user info and click Next:
+Fill in your new user info, using an email address you have access to, and click Next:

 Choose the type of notifications you want your new testers to receive, then click Save: